chadhorne/R-demo/README.md

 - [R for Data Science](https://r4ds.had.co.nz/)
   - This is an excellent resource for getting used to using R for different tasks.
 For some reason the page won't open on the Watco VPN though.
 - [Tidyverse](https://www.tidyverse.org/)
-  - There's a collection of packages called the `Tidyverse` that are used to promote [Tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
+  - There's a collection of packages called the `Tidyverse` that are used to facilitate [Tidy data](https://tidyr.tidyverse.org/articles/tidy-data.html).
 They are a good place to learn all the things R can be used for and what good coding practice means in R.

 ## Data Visualization